 Our hotel was bang in the middle of Mitte, right next to Friedrichstraße station, so walking to all the major tourist spots was a breeze.
 We ended up only using the s-bahn once on the way back from the East Gallery, not realising how long a walk it was when we set off to go there!
-I used the Lonely Planet pocket Berlin book to plan a walk around the major tourist spots and across the city to photograph bustling Alexanderplatz.
+I used the Lonely Planet pocket Berlin [affiliate link] book to plan a walk around the major tourist spots and across the city to photograph bustling Alexanderplatz.

 Starting at the Brandenburg Gate, we walked through the bottom end of the Tiergarten to the Reichstag and back along the street to the Holocaust Memorial.
 A quick trip to Potsdamer Platz was followed by a stroll along Niederkirchnerstraße towards Checkpoint Charlie, passing the Topography of Terror and the longest part left of the outer Berlin wall.
 Then it was back up to Unter Den Linden, through the Gendarmenmarkt, across Museum Island and to Alexanderplatz’s infamous TV Tower.
 Phew!